syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/04-status.md

 # Status
-As part of your pipeline you can optionally send information about the resource request back to the resource requester by writing information to `/metadata/status.yaml`.
+As part of your pipeline you can optionally send information about the Resource Request back to the resource requester by writing information to `/metadata/status.yaml`.
 The file can contain arbitrary key values, with the `message` key being a special key that is communicated back to the user when running `kubectl get <resource-request>`.
 For example if my pipeline wrote the following to the `/metadata/status.yaml` file: